 National Societies embody the work and principles of the International Red Cross and Red Crescent Movement in 190 countries.

-National Societies act as auxiliaries to the public authorities of their own countries in the humanitarian field and provide a range of services including disaster relief, health and social programs, and educating people about international humanitarian law or the laws of war.
+National Societies act as auxiliaries to the public authorities of their own countries in the humanitarian field providing a range of services including disaster relief, health and social programs, and educating people about international humanitarian law or the laws of war.

 During wartime, National Societies assist affected civilian populations and support army medical services where appropriate.